 Open Smithy

 hours and work with the techniques you know so far and learn on your own.
-OS (Open Smithy) is a chance to practice what you've learned, work on your own projects, and keep your smithing skills from getting rusty (get it?) if you are between classes.
+OS (Open Smithy) is a chance to practice what you've learned, work on your own projects, and keep your smithing skills from getting rusty (heh, 'rusty', see what I did there?) while you are between classes.
 Some students have chosen to use OS to learn on their own, using their own research and reading as their guide.
 We recommend this approach for doing at your own forge, but if you're paying by the hour for forge-time, it's cheaper per stuff learned to actually take a class.
-Even if you do have your own forge, taking Basics will give you a serious jump-start.
+Even if you do have your own forge, taking the Rudiments Series will give you a serious jump-start.
 Or you can entertain yourself by climbing the learning curve on your own.
 Up to you.

 Not strictly a blacksmithing technique, Fold-Forming

-is a fascinating and new way of working metal by hand; folding, deforming, and unfolding, leading to forms that are often very organic even while demonstrating their very strong geometric origins.
+is a fascinating and relatively new (early 1980's) way of working metal by hand; folding, deforming, and unfolding, leading to forms that are often very organic even while demonstrating their very strong geometric origins.